FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Finally, before we begin our formal remarks, I need to remind everyone that part of our discussion today will include forward-looking statements.
 This includes forward-looking statements about our 2017 guidance, new products and fee initiatives, and expectations regarding business development and acquisitions.
 They are not guarantees of future performance, and therefore, you should not put undue reliance on them.

 These results are subject to numerous risks and uncertainties which could cause actual results to differ materially from what we expect.
-Some of those risks are mentioned in today's press release on Form 8-K and on our Quarterly Report on Form 10-Q filed with the Security (sic) [Securities] (02:05) and Exchange Commission.
+Some of those risks are mentioned in today's press release on Form 8-K and on our Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission.
 Others are described in our Annual Report on Form 10-K. These documents are available on our website, as previously discussed, at www.sec.gov.

 With that out of the way, I would like to turn the call over to Ron Clarke, our Chairman and CEO.